nea89o/ModDevWiki/docs/tweakers.md

 ### Delegating tweakers

 While you can have many tweakers in a devenv, loading multiple tweakers from a JAR is not possible.
 Instead you can load one tweaker which will then instruct the launch process to load a second tweaker.
-This is done via `Launch.(List<String>) blackboard.get("TweakClasses")`
+This is done via `(List<String>) Launch.blackboard.get("TweakClasses")`

 ```java
     @Override